marawan31/listen/README.md

 debug: true                                     # Enable Listen logger
                                                 # default: false

+check_with_size: fale                           # Check whether a file has changed based on the size
+                                                # if the new size is bigger than the file has been modified,
+                                                # if the new size is smaller than the file was removed than added
+                                                # in which case the update will only be "added"
+                                                # default: false

 polling_fallback_message: 'custom message'      # Set a custom polling fallback message (or disable it with false)
                                                 # default: "Listen will be polling for changes.
 Learn more at https://github.com/guard/listen#listen-adapters."
 ```